docker/docs/content/language/nodejs/run-containers.md

 ---
-title: "Run your image as a container"
+title: Run your image as a container
 keywords: get started, Node JS, run, container,
 description: Learn how to run the image as a container.
-redirect_from:
+aliases:
 - /get-started/nodejs/run-containers/
 ---